utkarshk384/airis-ui/README.md

 3. Finally, the last is the types file which will contain the types for the API.

-NOTE: It is preferrable to use small case for the `API_NAME` while using the command.
+NOTE: It is preferrable to use camel case for the `API_NAME` while using the command.
 The text case will be automatically be handled.

 ## Steps to deploy